aleksandar-vl/aleksandar-vl/README.md

 ## Hi there 👋
 I'm a passionate Pythonista driven by an insatiable curiosity for exploring new ideas and solving diverse challenges that currently interest me the most.

+### My Interests
+- Python development for backend applications and automation.
+- Building and experimenting with machine learning models for real-world problems.
+- Exploring and visualizing data to uncover trends and insights.

 ### Technologies

 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=python&logoColor=white)